vaut-io/bevae/src/content/en/articles/3-physical-touch.md

 #### Educators should be aware of the overall therapeutic possibilities of touch that span from the correct execution of manual techniques to the wider consideration of the connection to the patient’s body perception and emotions.

 This paradigm shift requires a continuous development of relation skills to establish an emotional communication with the patients.
 Teachers Pshould develop a formalization and a more comprehensive I science of the “affective touch”.
-To do this, students should be trained in manual techniques as well as in communication skills with a paradigm shift from the Suse of biomechanical and neurophysiological constructs alone, to the wider U consideration of the patient pain experience and emotional communication N as informative for technique design.
-These two aspects need special Aattention to establish an empathetic M contact with the patients that would ease the emergence of the affective touch.
-Knowledge of biomechanical and anatomical features maintains D nevertheless its importance to support the correct execution E of hands-on techniques to achieve the intended physical Tstimulus.
+To do this, students should be trained in manual techniques as well as in communication skills with a paradigm shift from the Suse of biomechanical and neurophysiological constructs alone, to the wider consideration of the patient pain experience and emotional communication N as informative for technique design.

+These two aspects need special Aattention to establish an empathetic contact with the patients that would ease the emergence of the affective touch.
+Knowledge of biomechanical and anatomical features maintains nevertheless its importance to support the correct execution of hands-on techniques to achieve the intended physical stimulus.

 #### Researchers should orient their investigations on two emerging areas: the “affective touch” and the reorganization of mental representation.